 - A UL Recognized product has only some of the components tested by an independent laboratory, not the complete system

+According to the NEC, once the complete system has been field assembled, it will need to be field certified to obtain the complete UL Listing.
 Whether you are a manufacturer, distributor, contractor, designer, or specifier, understanding the rules and regulations around UL certifications for architectural LED lighting products can be challenging, yet critical.